krasimir/hopa/README.md

 ## Features

 * Zero configuration 🚀
-* Transpiles JavaScript and TypeScript ⚙️
+* Transpiles and runs JavaScript and TypeScript ⚙️
 * Single-folder file browser 📁

 ## What and Why